wer2ct/wer2ct.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+This personal website is still a work in progress.
+Check back soon for something that looks a lot nicer!

 I'm a 4th year undergraduate at the University of Virginia studying physics.
+My research is focused on searching for new physics in next-generation dark matter and neutrino experiments!